sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 ## 3.5 CLI
 ### 3.5.1 Data Models
-Configuration is supported using Click CLI commands.
+Configuration is supported using Click and Klish CLI commands.

 ### 3.5.2 Configuration Commands
+This section lists down the Click commands.
 BUM storm-control can be configured only on physical interfaces.
 **switch# config interface storm-control {broadcast | unknown-unicast | unknown-multicast} {add|del} \<interface_name\> {\<kilo_bits_per_second\>}**